EPICmynamesBG/InBetween_iOS/README.md

 InBetween_iOS
 =============

-This is the iOS remake of out Android app InBetween.
+This is the iOS remake of our Android app InBetween.